sinhp/sinhp.github.io/_posts/2018-01-05-Learning-Dutch.md

    - Leesvaardigheid
    - Spreekvaardigheid

  On the e-learning section of [Naar Nederland](https://www.naarnederland.nl/voorbereidin) website you can find lots of interesting exercises on all of these components.
+Although the lessons are designed to help people who take the exam the material (including audio clips) are freely available to everyone and form a coherent and well-designed series of lessons.

 ## Intermediate Stuff